-Blended learning or blended education is a learning model that combines face-to-face/brick and mortar education with online learning, each of the approaches complementing each other in order to foster an engaging and powerful form of training.
+Blended learning or blended education is a learning model that combines brick-and-mortar education with online learning, each of the approaches complementing each other in order to foster an engaging and powerful form of training.
 This innovative approach came into being due to the rapid technological developments from the last decades and we couldn’t be more grateful.

-We encourage blended education because of its focused aim which makes your training precise and effective.
+We encourage blended education because of its focused aim which makes training precise and effective.
 No more trial and error, but a well-structured training plan based on outcomes analysis.
-Below, we address some of the reasons why your organization should embrace blended education.
+Below, we address some of the reasons why your organisation should embrace blended education.

 1. Increases learner engagement

 The diverse array of media through which content is delivered (videos, pictures, infographics, quizzes, in-class training, webinars, one-on-one lessons, and the list goes on) will guarantee your employees remain actively embarked throughout the whole training period.
 Linear courses might make learners lose their interest, so deciding to combine different methods and channels will keep them engaged and willing to participate in the overall process.
 Thus, variety is a key ingredient towards generating learner engagement.

 Time is an essential asset for both the learner and the instructor, not to mention the money a company saves with optimal training.
 Opting for blended education will provide all parties with just what they need.
 Employees will be able to assimilate the information at their own pace and at their most convenient time (even while commuting).
 The instructors will have more time to focus on teaching since assessments will be handled by the eLearning platform (LMS).
 Managers will sleep better at night knowing their employees are in good hands, honing valuable skills to reach new business goals.